Connect and check-in with learners regularly

 - Set up virtual office hours - provide regularly scheduled times for learners to connect with you synchronously individually or in groups to ask questions and receive support.

 - Ask for feedback: An online environment does not always allow you to pick up the cues from learners (e.g. body language) that would be present in a F2F environment.
 Create opportunities to hear from learners regularly.
 Checking in both informs your teaching (and lets you make adjustments) and communicates that you are available for questions and support.
-This could be done via a short, anonymous survey, within Blackboard or Canvas, through mid-course SLEQ feedback, or via an open class discussion.
+This could be done via a short, anonymous survey, within Canvas, through mid-course SLEQ feedback, or via an open class discussion.
+See the USask approved technology tools listed by function on the LTE Tookit for more options.

 Class Communications at a Distance - tips & tools to make sure you’re keeping the communication lines open.